student-hub/acs-upb-mobile/CONTRIBUTING.md

 * [Linter](https://github.com/acs-upb-mobile/acs-upb-mobile/actions?query=workflow%3ALinter): Checks for warnings and coding style issues.
 Runs on every push and pull request.
   - If your PR is made from a branch inside the repository (rather than a fork), which is the preferred way to make contributions, [acs-upb-mobile-bot](https://github.com/acs-upb-mobile-bot) should automatically *add code review comments pointing out any warnings*.
     * Sometimes, the automatic check for dead links in documentation fails with "429 too many requests" (see [this issue](https://github.com/textlint-rule/textlint-rule-no-dead-link/issues/135)).
 You can ignore those if you know the links in question are good.
+    * Do not ask the bot for review, it does it automatically.
   - If you have formatting issues, the "Check formatting" step will *point out the files that need to be formatted* and the workflow will fail.
 * [Tests](https://github.com/acs-upb-mobile/acs-upb-mobile/actions?query=workflow%3ATests): Runs all tests in the [test/](test) directory and submits a coverage report to [codecov](https://codecov.io/gh/acs-upb-mobile/acs-upb-mobile).
 This action is triggered on every push and pull request.
   - If at least one test fails, this workflow will fail.